PDelak/intent/Readme.md

 * all identifiers starts with @ sign

-@x type will be inferred as int
+@x type will be inferred as int and is a shortcut for following declaration

+	let @x : int = 1

 Types : string, int, bool, table